litianqi/LL3D/Doc/Coding Conversion.md

 This is a large topic, influence many things, I will mention some here:

 1. As much as possible, do not write write implementation in header files, not even a simple return statement.
-Template functions should at least seperate its declaration and implementation, write its implementation on bottom of the file.
+Template functions should at least seperate its declaration and implementation, write its implementation at bottom of the file.